libapps/libapps-mirror/nassh/doc/hack.md

   <br>
   Note: Making connections over https using relay servers will still work though.
 See the [FAQ] for more details.
+* Access to [chrome.sockets] APIs.
+This allows connecting directly to SSH servers (e.g. port 22).
+We're allowing this pending [Native Sockets] support in the web platform itself.
+* Access to `chrome.crashReportPrivate` APIs.
+  This allows users to opt-in to providing crash-reports.
+  Not required to be able to use Secure Shell of course.
+* Access to `chrome.metricsPrivate` APIs.
+  This allows users to opt-in to metrics/UMA collection about basic features.
+  Not required to be able to use Secure Shell of course.
 * SFTP backend for Chrome OS (`fileSystemProvider` and `file_system_provider_capabilities`).
   [(1)](https://cs.chromium.org/chromium/src/chrome/common/extensions/api/_permission_features.json)